Frequently asked questions.

 Like all concrete, landscape curbing is susceptible to cracking.
 Any company claiming otherwise is not being truthful.
 We take precautions by using proper mixing ratios and finishing techniques to minimize cracking.

 Small "spider cracks" may develop but should not be mistaken for structural separation.
 Factors such as materials, design, and temperature influence cracking.
 Narrow turns, steep inclines, or declines can make compression more challenging.
-Cracks wider than 1/4 inch on level ground are considered installation errors and are covered under our warranty.
+Cracks wider than 1/4 inch on level ground are considered installation errors and are covered under our warranty within one year of installation.
 However, cracks in control joints or minor surface cracks are not covered.

 Is concrete landscape curbing easy to mow and trim around?